glob-bruh/GBAutoBackupSystem/README.md

 # GlobBruh Automated Backup System (GABS)

+# This readme is outdated.
+Please see [GABS Manual](./doc/GABS-Manual.txt) for latest info.

 ## Preface:

 This script is designed to automatically replicate contents from one drive to another.
 Its original use is to have data replication without the use of RAID.